 MCE: Alternate Content Blocks (IS 29500-3)

-While ignorable constructs easily allow markup to be added to documents, Alternate Content Blocks (ACBs) allow existing markup to be replaced, with the replacement targeted at particular consumers that understand it.
+While ignorable constructs allow markup to be added to documents easily, Alternate Content Blocks (ACBs) allow existing markup to be replaced, with the replacement targeted at particular consumers that understand it.

 A good use of ACBs would be in developing an application that preferred to use the ODF format in WordprocessingML paragraph markup.
 When creating files, the application would continue to write OpenXML markup in order to be compliant to the standard, but would also provide ODF markup in an ACB.
 When opening files, the application would disregard the OOXML fallback markup and only read the ODF.